conoro/hugo.conoroneill.com/content/post/headphone-companies-big-opportunity-to-own-the-marathon-market.md

 So build it and start advertising on the big (and small) running sites, along with running podcasts and magazines.
 Heck, sponsor some marathons.

+What about the product name?

+"Marathon Headphones - For people who like to run far".
+Make them aspirational.
+Then everyone who runs 5k+ will want to own them.

 You'll have a slam dunk of a product.